blacklightpy/vaultofknowledge/Video.md

 # Types
 - Interlaced
 - Interlaced video is a technique for doubling the percieved frame rate of a video without consuming more bandwidth.
 It only contains two fields fo a video frame captured conescutively.
-This enhances motion perception and reduces flicker by taking advantage of the phi phenomenon.
+This enhances motion perception and reduces flicker by taking advantage of the phi phenomenon (illusory ).
 	- Fields
+		- One of the many still images which are displayes sequentially to create the impression of motion on the screen.
+Two fields comprise one video frame.
+		- When fields are displayed on a video monitor, they are interlaced so that the ocntent of one field will be used on all of the odd-numbered lines on the screen and the other field will be displayed on the even lines.
+		- Converting fields to a still frame image requires a process called deinterlacing, in which the missing lines are duplicated or interpolated to recreate the information that would have been contained in the field.
+However, since each field contains only half of the information, deinterlaced images do not have the resolution of a full frame.
 	- Frames
 		- Video
 			- Video Frames were represented as analog waveforms in an analog raster scan across the screen
 				- In raster scan the image is divided into a sequence of scan lines
-				- Scan lines are transmitted as analog signals
+				- Scan lines are transmitted as analog signals in which varying voltages represented the intensity of light
 				- Analog TV has scan lines but no scan pixels, instead the signal varies along the scan line
 					- They normally used interlaced scan
 				- Digital TV systems represent images as a raster of pixels